15 Ways To Fix Broken Nails

 A DIY paper wrap is a super simple way to fix a broken nail when you don’t have fancy supplies.
 Just cut a small piece of tissue or thin paper, place it over the crack, and brush clear polish on top to hold it in place.
 You can add a couple of layers for extra strength and let it dry completely.
 It’s a quick trick that can save your nail until it grows out or until you can do a proper repair.

 If a significant portion of the nail is broken, applying a false nail tip can help restore the length and shape.
-You will need to use nail glue for these ones.
+You will need to use nail glue or some uv gel glue for these ones.

 10. Press On Nails